Life is a beach

 So if access to the beach is restricted, does this include the water too?
 Or can one swim and surf?

-There is a flyer doing the rounds that relies on regulation 84(16) to justify the fact the windsurfing and kitesurfing are allowed.
-The argument is that it is the beach, and not the sea that is off limits, and therefore, if you can get into the sea without going onto the beach, then you are good to go.
+There is a flyer doing the rounds that relies on regulation 84(16) to justify the fact the windsurfing and kite-surfing are allowed.
+There is also a similar argument made on a law firm’s website.
+Another argument is that it is the beach, and not the sea that is off limits, and therefore, if you can get into the sea without going onto the beach, then you are good to go.

 Regulation 84(16) states: